-This “Trinity of Faith” consisting of the testimony of water, blood and the Spirit, regarding the sacrifice that Jesus made to pay the price for everyone’s sins.
+This “Trinity of Faith” consists of the testimony of water, blood, and the Spirit, regarding the sacrifice that Jesus made to pay the price for everyone’s sins.
 We know that Jesus shed his blood as the final sacrifice to atone for our sins.
 But what is meant by the water?
 Being born of the water is to be born of the Spirit, as the Lord explained to Nicodemus in John 3:3-5:

 John 3:3-5 (ESV)